saurabh-kumar-vit/eight_puzzle/README.md

 For windows systems, the steps are a bit more complex.
 You can use this guide in order to properly setup python on you windows desktop [How to Install Python on Windows](http://www.howtogeek.com/197947/how-to-install-python-on-windows/).
 Remember that you need to install a version > 3 for this project.

-Pyautogui provied a cross platform python module for gui automation.
-We will be using it for performing tasks like geting the game configuration and performing click.
+Pyautogui provides a cross-platform python module for GUI automation.
+We will be using it for performing tasks like getting the game configuration and performing click.
 [Use this guide for installing Pyautogui.](https://pyautogui.readthedocs.io/en/latest/install.html)

 ## Running the game